-Read more about RESCRIPt here: Processing, filtering, and evaluating (reference) sequence data with RESCRIPt
+Read more about RESCRIPt here: Processing, filtering, and evaluating the SILVA database (and other reference sequence data) with RESCRIPt

 If using NCBI Genbank data, please be aware of the NCBI disclaimer and copyright notice.

-A proper software announcement is in progress.
-For now, if you use RESCRIPt or any RESCRIPt-processed data in your research, please cite the following:
+If you use RESCRIPt or any RESCRIPt-processed data in your research, please cite the following pre-print:

 Getting data with the

 get-ncbi-data method allows users to automatically download sequences and associated taxonomies from NCBI Genbank.
 Sequences can be selected using two different options:

 --p-queryoption will allow using a specific entrez query, e.g., to select specific organisms, genes, BioProjects, or other search fields.

 --m-accession-ids-fileoption will enable selection of specific accession IDs.
 This option accepts a metadata file, usually a tab-delimited text file where each accession ID is listed on separate lines, or an artifact that can be viewed as metadata (e.g., an existing sequence or taxonomy file in which the accession IDs are the feature IDs/index).

 Getting lots of data with the